casualcore/casual-java/configuration.md

     See [Inbound Startup Configuration](inbound.md#startup-configuration) for more details.
 * `CASUAL_OUTBOUND_USE_EPOLL` - If set to true, Netty uses epoll instead of NIO - deprecated, please use `CASUAL_USE_EPOLL` instead.
 * `CASUAL_INBOUND_USE_EPOLL` - If set to true, Netty uses epoll instead of NIO - deprecated, please use `CASUAL_USE_EPOLL` instead.
-* `CASUAL_OUTBOUND_USE_EPOLL` - If set to true, Netty uses epoll instead of NIO, this goes for outbound, inbound and reverse inbound.
+* `CASUAL_USE_EPOLL` - If set to true, Netty uses epoll instead of NIO, this goes for outbound, inbound and reverse inbound.
 * `CASUAL_INBOUND_STARTUP_INITIAL_DELAY_SECONDS` - Delay the startup of the inbound server.
 Default is no delay.
 * `CASUAL_UNMANAGED_SCHEDULED_EXECUTOR_SERVICE_POOL_SIZE` - The pool size of casual's scheduled executor service instance.
 Defaults to 10.
 * `CASUAL_UNMANAGED` - If set to false, outbound and reverse inbound will use a managed executor service.